Ebbw Vale: Industrialisation and After: a South Wales Geographical Case Study (condensed)

 + The prime site at the north end of EV’s High Street is occupied by a derelict 1960s concrete multi-storey car park, which was a listed building so it couldn't be demolished!

-The main streets in Beaufort, Ebbw Vale, Waun lwyd and Cwm consist of low order services (pubs, cheap fast food outlets, betting shops, general stores, charity shops, chapels, hairdressers etc.) randomly interspersed with houses, vacant buildings, and derelict or unused space.
-Few side streets – short cul de sacs > up to next terrace along valley side.
-NB: Only one ‘Hotel’, and no pubs in EV proper – couldn’t compete with subsidised steelworks social facilities.
-Beaufort (popn c 4000) adjoins Brynmawr – highest town in Wales.
-Hilltop adjoins Tredegar.
+Willowtown/Hilltop, Beaufort/Glyncoed.
+The main streets in Beaufort, Ebbw Vale, Waun lwyd and Cwm consist of low order services (pubs, cheap fast food outlets, betting shops, general stores, charity shops, chapels, hairdressers etc.) randomly interspersed with houses, vacant buildings, and derelict or unused space; there are few side streets, mainly short cul de sacs leading up to the next terrace along the valley side.
+Surprisingly, there is only one ‘Hotel’, and no pubs in EV proper – they couldn’t compete with subsidised steelworks social facilities.
+Beaufort (popn c 4000) adjoins Brynmawr, the highest town in Wales; Hilltop Estate adjoins Tredegar in the neighbouring valleys.

-New Blaenau Gwent Civic Centre and library on reclaimed land along A 4046 N of town, with 2 ary School, Tertiary College (vocational training and retraining), emergency services, and Leisure Centre, also Waun y Pound retail area on road > W to Tredegar.
-Tesco’s Superstore (1990 > further decline of High Street shopping?) *.
-2004> Redevelopment of cleared steelworks site > new Community Education Centre, Environment Campus, and Hospital, and experimental eco-housing project.
+In the 1960s a new Blaenau Gwent Civic Centre and library was built on reclaimed land along the A 4046 N of the town, with a secondary school, Tertiary College (for vocational training and retraining), emergency services, and a Leisure Centre.
+Waun y Pound retail area was later built on the road leading west to Tredegar.
+Tesco’s Superstore dates from 1990 and has led to further decline of High Street shopping (see footnotes*).
+From 2004 onwards redevelopment of the cleared steelworks site led to a new Community Education Centre, Environment Campus, and Hospital, along with more enterprising eco-housing projects.

-Urban population Beaufort > EV > Cwm peaked at 22,000 in the 1970s.
-Since then increasing numbers have moved out (especially the young), and many of those remaining work outside Borough.
+The urban population of Beaufort - Ebbw Vale - Cwm peaked at 22,000 in the 1970s; since then many people have moved out (especially the young, while many of those remaining work outside the Borough.

 Future Prospects: Not great!
-Town growth shifting back > Heads of Valleys (N end of town) – S end stagnating/declining, despite Garden Festival etc. Access to A 465 Trunk Road vital, access down Ebbw valley too long and slow.
-EV at relative disadvantage re main S > routes from Merthyr (A470) & Abergavenny (A40) to M4 and ports – mere halfway transit point, although current dualling of 'Heads of Valleys' road will improve that.
+Town growth is shifting back towards the Heads of Valleys (N end of town) –the south end is stagnating, despite Garden Festival improvements and factory outlet retailing etc. Access to A 465 Trunk Road still important, access down Ebbw valley still long and slow.
+EV at relative disadvantage compared with main southwards routes from Merthyr (A470) & Abergavenny (A40) to M4 and ports; it is seen as a mere halfway transit point, but current dualling of 'Heads of Valleys' road should improve that.
 Reopening of the Ebbw Vale Railway to passengers has proved successful (currently to Cardiff, soon to Newport), but may only encourage more people to commute or move house down valley.
-New short funicular railway connection between lower Station and upper retail area to unite the town controversial (huge cost, low uptake).
+New short funicular railway connection built between lower Station and upper retail area to unite the town is controversial (huge cost, but low uptake).

-Traditional skills not needed now.
-Limited social and entertainment opportunities.
-Little suitable heritage or holiday potential to attract visitors.
-Environment, infrastructure, and fabric problems > unfortunate image – how to attract new residents and jobs, and keep young families?
+Traditional skills not needed now, modern (mainly communication) skills slow to be taken up.
+Limited social and entertainment opportunities are available, especially for families and youngsters, and there is little suitable heritage or holiday potential to attract visitors.
+There are continuing environment, infrastructure, and fabric problems, giving an unfortunate image.
+How does Ebbw Vale attract new residents and jobs, and keep young families?